-- Keep the property in a reasonable state of cleanliness; - Inform the lessor as soon as it is practicable after any damage occurs; and - Not intentionally or negligently (accidentally) cause or permit damage to the property.
+- Keep the property in a reasonable state of cleanliness; - Inform the lessor as soon as it is practicable after any damage occurs; and - Not intentionally or negligently (accidentally) cause or permit damage to the property, including a common area. - Not allow others that you have invited to the home to intentionally or negligently cause or permit damage to the property, including common areas.